Home › Blog › RACI Chart Project Management Guide: Improve Team Coordination & Results

 Sometimes, teams struggle with ambiguity—nobody knows who’s supposed to do what.

-If this sounds familiar, a RACI chart can clear up confusion.
+If this sounds familiar, a RACI chart can clarify confusion.
 This is especially useful in projects where responsibilities overlap, or new team members are being onboarded.

 4. Projects With Complex Approval Processes

-A project management RACI chart can help when a project requires multiple layers of approval, or several stakeholders provide input.
+A project management RACI chart can help when a project requires multiple layers of approval or when several stakeholders provide input.

 By designating specific people as consulted or informed, you can reduce endless email chains and make decisions faster.